-1. Salvador Dalí with his pet ocelot, Babou
+1. Salvador Dalí with His Pet Ocelot, Babou

-2. Henri Matisse loved his cats: Minouche and Coussi
+2. Henri Matisse Loved His Cats: Minouche and Coussi

-4. Gustav Klimt with Katze
+3. Gustav Klimt with Katze

-5. Paul Klee with kitty, Bimbo
+4. Paul Klee with Kitty, Bimbo

-Paul Klee’s love for cats started at a young age, since they were always a part of his family.
+Paul Klee’s love for cats started at a young age since they were always a part of his family.
 Years later, Klee shared his studio with his feline friend, Bimbo, a beautiful white long-haired cat who followed him everywhere.
-In the memoir “Kandinsky and I,” Nina Kandinsky remembers Klee’s love for animals.
+In the memoir Kandinsky and I, Nina Kandinsky remembers Klee’s love for animals.

-6. Andy Warhol and Sam
+5. Andy Warhol and Sam

 Andy Warhol loved cats.
 In 1954, he published a book of hand-colored lithographs titled 25 Cats Name Sam and One Blue Pussy.
 According to Warhol’s nephew, who published his own book Uncle Andy’s Cats in 2009, Warhol’s collection of cats began when he feared his single cat named Hester would grow lonely.
 After bringing home another cat, named Sam, the cat family eventually reached 25 felines, each of whom Warhol gave the same name – Sam.

-7. Kandinsky and his cat, Vaske
+6. Kandinsky and His Cat, Vaske